Awards and Illusions, by Architect Dean D’Cruz

 This is the story of a misplaced award, and the sad loss of a brilliant design philosophy, appropriate for rural India.

-The criteria for competitions need a complete revamp and organisers need to scout for deserving projects and properly assess them.
-The Aga Khan Awards are an example of a well worked-out system, detailed analysis of the projects, social relevance and working of the project through actual visits to the building.
-When chosen, there is a proper documentation of the project and dissemination of useful information on it.
+The criteria for competitions need a complete revamp, and organisers need to scout for deserving projects and properly assess them.
+The Aga Khan Awards are an example of a well-worked-out system, detailed analysis of the projects, social relevance, and the working of the project through actual visits to the building.
+When chosen, there is proper documentation of the project and dissemination of useful information on it.

 I am quite sure Masud is quite happy as a poet and calligrapher; we cannot afford to lose more unrecognised and disillusioned architects this way.